Sophia Loren: Early roles

 Sofia was placed in a Neapolitan acting school by her mother who earned the money by teaching piano lessons.
 It was through the school's instructor, Pino Serpe, that Sophia obtained her first film roles.
 These were small, uncredited parts in films such as Hearts at Sea (1950) and The Vow (1950).
 Sophia and her mother relocated to Rome after learning that MGM was filming the epic film Quo Vadis there and were looking for extras.

 Sofia Lazzaro enrolled in the Centro Sperimentale di Cinematografia, the national film school of Italy and appeared as an uncredited extra in Mervyn LeRoy's 1951 film Quo Vadis, when she was 16 years old.
-She was noticed by Michal Waszysnki, who promoted her and helped her get her first significant role.
+She was noticed by Michał Waszyński, who promoted her and helped her get her first significant role.

 That same year, Loren appeared in the Italian film Era lui... sì! sì!, in which she played an odalisque, and was credited as Sofia Lazzaro.
 In the early part of the decade, she played bit parts and had minor roles in several films, including La Favorita (1952).

 Carlo Ponti changed her name and public image to appeal to a wider audience as Sophia Loren, being a twist on the name of the Swedish actress Märta Torén and suggested by Goffredo Lombardo.
 Her first starring role was in Aida (1953), for which she received critical acclaim.

 After playing the lead role in Two Nights with Cleopatra (1953), her breakthrough role was in The Gold of Naples (1954), directed by Vittorio De Sica.
 Too Bad She's Bad, also released in 1954, and La Bella Mugnaia (1955) became the first of many films in which Loren co-starred with Marcello Mastroianni.
 Over the next three years, she acted in many films, including Scandal in Sorrento, Lucky to Be a Woman, Boy on a Dolphin, Legend of the Lost and The Pride and the Passion (1957), the latter film a Napoleonic era war-epic set in Spain starring Cary Grant and Frank Sinatra.